 How do I receive my loan money?

-The Direct Loan is delivered to the student through the International Sports Sciences Association.
+The Direct Loan is delivered to the student through Lionel University.
 Disbursements will be applied to the student's allowable charges and the student will receive any excess funds by check mailed to the address on file.

 Please note - checks CANNOT be picked up!